oliversun9/road-to-glory-leetcode/README.md

 * P116.
 Populating Next Right Pointers in Each Node - I did it with DFS recursion at first, but it was not fast enough.
 Then I used queue/BFS, still not faster.
 Then I traversed the tree in constant space taking advantage of 'next', and it's finally faster. - July 27, 21
 * P117.
 Populating Next Right Pointers in Each Node II - I did it with constant space using next, but each node is visited quite a few times (3 I think?).
 A mucher better and cleaner approach is to loop on the higher level instead fo the lower level. - July 27, 21
 * P118.
 Pascal's Triangle - I did it by inserting an element one by one for each row.
 A better solution I saw modified a copy of the last row, adding the last two entries and starting from the last element to avoid inserting 1 at the beginning. - July 27, 21
+* P124.
+Binary Tree Maximum Path Sum.
+I dfs the tree, store max path sum that ends at this node in node->val and the recursive function returns the max path (any kind).
+A smarter solution I read defines helper function that only returns path sum that ends here, but updates a reference to the max sum of any path.
+Aug 6, 21
 * P129.
 Sum Root to Leaf Numbers.
 Backtracking.
 Aug 2, 21
 * P133.
 Clone Graph.
 I though my solution of iterative DFS would be really slow, but it ended up having a decent run time.
 Other solutions are BFS with a queue and DFS with recursion.
 Aug 5, 21
 * P136.
 Single Number - Initially, I didn't know it's bit manipulation and had a hard time figuring out a solution of linear time and constant space.
 It never occurred to me XOR is commutative haha.